ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

   - Your deployment is not under heavy I/O pressure.
 The default maximum allowed I/O utilization for IPU precheck is 90%.
   - Your schema size and object counts are within the default precheck thresholds.
 By default, no individual schema can exceed 100 GB, and the total number of indexes and sequences must remain below 50,000.
   - You completed any required extension and logical replication slot cleanup before the upgrade.
-- Each major version contains some features that may not be backward-compatible with previous versions.
-Check the [release notes](https://www.postgresql.org/docs/release/) from the database vendor to see any changes that may affect your applications.
+- Each major version contains some features that might not be backward-compatible with previous versions.
+Check the [release notes](https://www.postgresql.org/docs/release/) from the database vendor to see any changes that might affect your applications.
 - Downgrading a deployment to a previous version is not supported.
-- In-place major version upgrade cannot be cancelled once it starts.
+- In-place major version upgrade cannot be cancelled after it starts.
 - If you do not have a fresh backup, consider taking one before upgrading.

 | Source PostgreSQL version | Supported in-place upgrade target |